Luton railway station: British Rail era

 In 1960, a fourth platform was added.
 During electrification in the early 1980s, a fifth platform was added for the suburban services to and from St. Pancras.

+In May 1988, Thameslink was launched, introducing direct trains from Luton to destinations such as Brighton, Gatwick Airport and Sevenoaks.

 Privatisation

 Upon the opening of Eurostar at St. Pancras International, through-fares to continental Europe were made available from Luton and 67 other UK towns and cities to Paris, Brussels and other destinations in France and Belgium.

 In 2009, the station was identified as one of the ten worst category B interchange stations for mystery shopper assessment of fabric and environment; it was set to receive a share of £50 million funding for improvements.
 During 2010 and 2011, a number of improvements were implemented at the station; these included extensions to all five platforms (including removing the barrow crossing) and a new footbridge.
 The platform extensions formed part of the Thameslink Programme and allowed 12-coach operation at the station.
 During these works, two new rail overbridges were installed over Old Bedford Road allowing the track to be slewed for the extended platforms.

+In February 2026, long-awaited work began on a second footbridge at the western end of the station, which will allow for all platforms to be accessible by lift.
+The station had first been promised lifts in 2006.

+Re-nationalisation

+On 31 May 2026, Thameslink services were brought back into public ownership through the gradual launch of Great British Railways.